kno3comma14/personal-posts/wasm/wasm-introduction.md

 for these three different factors.
 In the example presented in this post, we are generating a module made with ```wat2wasm``` tool in one folder of our system.
 Then we can use the same *.wasm file in our ClojureScript project without any problem at all.
 A valuable note for the reader could be a list of different languages that compile to WebAssembly, if you want this resource, please go to this [link](https://github.com/appcypher/awesome-wasm-langs).
-### How WebAssembly works?
-We have already given you a brief description of multiple aspects around WebAssembly, now we will explain how it works.
-First, we will introduce the general process describing any step of the development life cycle.
-After this explanation, we will show you all the development life cycle using two different practical examples:
-1) Using wat => WASM, we will write some code using a textual representation named **wat** and will compile it to WASM.
-2) Using Rust => WASM, we will write some code using [Rust](https://www.rust-lang.org/) and will compile to WASM as well.
-This part will be covered in the [next post]() because we will solve a more difficult problem.
 ### The future!
 [WebAssembly](https://webassembly.org/) is one of the most exciting technologies to learn on the web at the moment and the main reason for this is the bigger ambition around being an alternative output format for any compiler that targets native code.